 Emotionally intelligent people are also intellectually humble.
 Intellectual humility is a trait of a high caliber that elevates a person’s character, wisdom, and their understanding of life significantly.

 It simply means that you are well aware that the world doesn’t revolve around your own perception and opinions, and that what you perceive might not always be the actual reality.

 This allows you the mental flexibility to learn and change your thoughts and opinions to something that is better than how you saw the situation before.

-You do not blindly and egotistically stick to your stubborn opinions and world view.
-You do not think that your opinion or world view is the only right one, and whoever does match it is wrong.
+You do not blindly and egotistically stick to your stubborn opinions and worldview.
+You do not think that your opinions or worldviews are the only right ones and that whoever doesn’t agree with them is wrong.

 Instead, you think rationally and neutrally.
 You easily adapt to your new learnings of life.
-You are eager to explore more possibilities and open to understanding other people’s world view.
+You are eager to explore more possibilities and open to understanding other people’s worldviews.